Stephen Miller (club thrower): 2016 Paralympics

 Miller won a silver medal at the 2014 European Championships.

 With his poor performance at the 2012 Paralympics, his goal was to be on the podium at the 2016 Paralympic Games.
 Initially his mother, who is also his coach, did not have enough funds to travel to the Games.
-Former owner of Newcastle United John Hall donated money to allow her to attend the event.
+Former Newcastle United owner John Hall donated money to allow her to attend the event.
 There were ten competitors in the F32 club throw, but four failed to show up to the event prior to the start time.
 He earned a bronze medal with a season-best throw of 31.58 metres.

 He also won a bronze medal at the IPC World Championships in 2017 and a silver medal at the European Championships in 2018.

 2020 Paralympics

-He is currently training for the 2020 Paralympic Games in Tokyo.
-He started a crowdfunding campaign to facilitate training and competition opportunities.
+Miller started a crowdfunding campaign to facilitate training and competition opportunities in a bid to get to the 2020 Paralympic Games in Tokyo.
+He was not selected for the event.

+Retirement

+In June 2024, Miller announced he would be retiring at the end of that year's season having not made an international appearance since finishing fourth at European Championships three years earlier.